GSA/digitalgov.gov/content/posts/2015-07-01-planning-with-a-purpose-3-reasons-why-agencies-created-native-apps.md

 ## Value

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-444-ICE-operation-predator-Android-app-Arrests-page.jpg" alt="Operation Predator Arrests page as seen on the Android app." %}Once you have launched your mobile product, you need to quantify if the app or mobile website is valuable to your agency: what&#8217;s the business value?
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/250-x-444-ICE-operation-predator-Android-app-Arrests-page.jpg" alt="Operation Predator Arrests page as seen on the Android app." %}Once you have launched your mobile product, you need to quantify if the app or mobile website is valuable to your agency: what&#8217;s the business value?

 The U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI) special agents solicit help from the public to locate fugitive child predators with the [Operation Predator smartphone app](https://www.WHATEVER/2015/05/28/ice-wields-smartphones-in-fight-against-child-exploitation/) and social media outreach.
 This app fits into HSI’s work in combating child exploitation.

 Since Operation Predator launched for iPhones in September 2013 and Android devices in Oct 2014, the app has assisted in 6 arrests on charges related to child exploitation.
 Additional tips have also come from social media.
 Between the app and social media, the public assisted in roughly a dozen arrests of fugitive child predators that special agents previously could not locate.

 Another example is National Oceanic and Atmospheric Administration (NOAA) CrowdMag application, which collects and sends magnetometer data to NOAA researchers.
 Through the data, they have [created the world’s first geomagnetic field model developed entirely using crowdsourced data](https://www.WHATEVER/2015/06/18/noaas-crowdmag-app-citizen-science-on-the-go/).

 Examining the outcomes of your mobile product is critical in determining the success or failure of your mobile product and determining future paths for mobile development at your agency.